 Why do I have to use last years' tax information - that information isn't accurate anymore?

 Even if you feel the FAFSA will not reflect changed financial circumstances in the current year, complete the FAFSA as best you can, supplying the information requested.
 Washington State Community College has a formal institutional appeal process to handle unusual circumstances.
 Students may submit a special circumstances appeal form to help determine if your circumstances bear consideration in reevaluating your financial aid eligibility.
-This form must be completed by financial aid applicants who are requesting a special circumstances review due to a drastic/unusual change from previous year income to current year income.
-Download form here (.pdf)
+To see if you are eligible for an appeal, please contact the Office of Financial Aid.

 Can I use all of my financial aid for the year in one semester?

 No. Federal regulations require us to disburse aid equally across terms of enrollments.

 Why do I have to use my parent's tax information if I don't live with them and they don't support me?

 The instructions on the FAFSA reflect rules set by Congress.
 If you have extenuating circumstances, such as parental abuse or if both parents are deceased, please contact the Office of Financial Aid.
 We are NOT able to consider appeals to become independent just because you live on your own and are self-sufficient, you are not claimed by your parents as a tax exemption, your parents refuse to provide information on the FAFSA or your parents do not support you.

 I need a copy of my IRS Federal Tax Return Transcript and I don't have one?

 You may obtain copies of federal tax return transcripts and past W-2's at www.irs.gov or by calling 1.800.829.1040.You may also obtain copies of W-2's from your previous employer(s).

 Do I need to file a tax return?